Breakbeat: Legal issues

 With the rise in popularity of breakbeat music and the advent of digital audio samplers, companies started selling "breakbeat packages" for the express purpose of helping artists create breakbeats.
 A breakbeat kit CD would contain many breakbeat samples from different songs and artists, often without the artist's permission or even knowledge.

 Subgenres

 Acid breaks

-In electronic music, "acid breaks" is a fusion between breakbeat, acid house and other forms of dance music.
-Its drum line usually mimics most breakbeat music, lacking the distinctive kick drum of other forms of dance music.
+"Acid breaks" or "chemical breaks" is acid house, but with a breakbeat instead of a house beat.
 One of the earliest synthesizers to be employed in acid music was the Roland TB-303, which makes use of a resonant low-pass filter to emphasize the harmonics of the sound.

+Asian breakbeat

+The Asian breakbeat scene is a remix genre blending elements of freestyle, electro, progressive trance melodies, Florida breaks drums and Southern crunk rap.
+It was originated and made popular by predominantly Vietnamese American and Southeast Asian DJs throughout the U.S. South (Louisiana, Texas, Mississippi, Missouri, North Carolina) during the 1990s and 2000s.
+Notable active DJs include New Orleans's DJ Babyboi, Tinman, and Loopy.

 Big beat

-Big beat is a term employed since the mid-1990s by the British music press to describe much of the music by artists such as The Prodigy, Cut La Roc, Fatboy Slim, The Chemical Brothers, The Crystal Method and Propellerheads typically driven by heavy breakbeats and synthesizer-generated loops and patterns in common with established forms of electronic dance music such as techno and acid house.
+Big beat is a term employed since the mid-1990s by the British music press to describe much of the music by artists such as the Prodigy, Cut La Roc, Fatboy Slim, the Chemical Brothers, the Crystal Method and Propellerheads typically driven by heavy breakbeats combined with four-on-the floor kick drums, synthesizer-generated loops and patterns in common with established forms of electronic dance music such as techno and acid house.

+Electro breaks

+Breakbeat combined with electro music, often using 80s synths, robotic sounds, vocals with vocoders or talkboxes, and infused with elements of funk.
+Electro breaks was pioneered by Afrika Bambaataa & the Soulsonic Force, Kraftwerk, Man Parrish, Cybotron, and Newcleus.

+Andalusian breakbeat

+In Spain from the mid-1990s to early 2000s, breakbeat became a massive social movement, especially in the southern part of the country, Andalusia.

+Largely responsible for the spread of the "broken rhythm" in Andalusia, was the public radio station of the autonomous community: Canal Sur Radio and Canal Fiesta, known at that time as Fórmula 1, where the program "Mundo Evassion" was broadcast, or "Evassion Planet" which was presented by Dani Moreno.
+Artists of that era included Digital Base, Dj Nitro, Jordi Slate, Man, Wally, Kultur, Jan B, Anuschka, and Ale Baquero.

+The breakbeat of Andalusia has formed its own style, based on a simple structure of pre breaks + pre drop + drop.
+All this is repeated a second time with some variations in the song.
+With this structure, the tracks are mixed when one has passed the drop, until the pre drop of the next one arrives, respecting the melodies without breaks.

+Andalusian breakbeat has once again become a mass industry, with festivals almost exclusively dedicated to this genre, such as the Winter Festival, Summer Festival, Floridance, Retro Fest, and Olibass.